mynormh/slicks-slices/notes.md

 - Since our `.env` won't be in Github (expected), we can set all of our environment variables in Netlify by adding them in Settings>Deploy>Environment.
 Note that for `GATSBY_SERVERLESS_BASE` we can't use localhost so we'll use a relative URL `/.netlify/functions`.
 We'll need to trigger a new deploy after adding this variables.
 - For the images in the homepage to work we'll need to also add the netlify host to the sanity project settings.
 Remember we can rename the site name.
 - For any change in Sanity to be reflected in our production website we have to setup a web hook in Netlify (Settings > Build & deploy > Continuous Deployment) this will give us a URL that we have to add to Sanity in our CLI with `sanity hook create`.
 This will make it so anytime we make a change in Sanity Studio it will hit the URL Netlify gave us and in turn trigger a new build.
+- If we want to host our Gatsby site on a server we have, we need it to run on a subfolder/subdomain.
+So we add `pathPrefix` to `gatsby-config.js` and then run `npm run build -- --prefix-paths`.
+Then we can simply drag everything from `gatsby/public` to the server if we're using FTP for example.
+We'll also need to add the domain to Sanity Studio's origins.
+There are no serverless functions here so we'd need to host them somewhere else.

 ## CSS Tricks